U.S. drone strategy in trouble as Yemeni al Qaeda gathers support

 But in recent months convulsions in Yemeni politics have pushed President Barack Obama's strategy close to failure as the group, known locally as Ansar al-Shariah, has broken out of its mountain bastions to stage attacks across the country.

-While the exact circumstances of Monday's incident remain unclear, relatives say the boy was traveling in a car with the family friend, Abdullah al-Zindani, to his village in the central province of Marib.
+While the exact circumstances of Monday's incident remain unclear, relatives say the boy was travelling in a car with the family friend, Abdullah al-Zindani, to his village in the central province of Marib.

 Returning from visiting an acquaintance in southern Yemen, they were driving along a 160 km (100 mile) road that threads its way between mountains and desert.
 But just after 11 a.m., mobile phones of people in their home area began beeping with pictures showing the remains of a black Suzuki, hit by what appeared to have been a devastating force.